 The spring event is held at venues around the country to give members a chance to attend at least once a year.
 Getting out of London for our spring events helps us engage with regional museum communities.
 We also tend to focus on a specific theme – for example in 2015 we were hosted by Cambridge University Museums and focused on the ‘Cult of Innovation‘, in 2014 we met at the MShed in Bristol to discuss ‘Going Mobile‘.

-Why did people love our last events?
+Why do people love our events?

 People speak frankly:

 ‘If you don’t like working with moving targets, digital is probably not the place for you’ @CassieLouise laying down some truth at #UKMW15

 ‘Poor man’s augmented reality’—using accelerometers in mobiles to demo how sextants work.
 Cool! #UKMW15

 ‘No need to reinvent the wheel.
 Our code is on GitHub.
 Feel free to make it better.
 Please.’ #UKMW15

 Funders pay tribute to our delegates’ abilities and enthusiasm: